-During the early 19th century, Colonel David Collins had the distinction of being the first Lieutenant Governor of three British colonies that are now Australian states: New South Wales in 1788, Victoria in 1803 and Van Diemens Land (now Tasmania) in 1804.
-His governor’s house in Hobart was a shack.
-The second government house – which was located near today’s Franklin Square – was torn down in 1858 after the current governor’s residence in Queen’s Domain was finished.
-This Gothic Revival design by architect William Pordon Kay resembles a castle on its hillside perch overlooking the Royal Botanic Gardens.
-The 37 acres of the Tasmania Governor’s estate includes a manicured English garden.
+During the early 19th century, Colonel David Collins had the distinction of being the first lieutenant governor of three British colonies.
+They later became Australian states: New South Wales in 1788, Victoria in 1803 and Van Diemens Land (now Tasmania) in 1804.
+His official living quarters in Hobart was a shack.
+The second government house – previously located near today’s Franklin Square – was torn down in 1858 after the current governor’s residence in Queen’s Domain was finished.
+This Gothic Revival design by architect William Pordon Kay resembles a castle.
+Government House is perched on a hill overlooking the Royal Botanic Gardens.
+The 37 acres of the Tasmania governor’s estate includes a manicured English garden.